Foreign Securities Litigation

 - Wolf Haldenstein is currently co-lead counsel in a global antitrust class action on behalf of institutional investors against nine banks and their affiliates and subsidiaries in connection with an 11 ½ year price-rigging scheme in the Mexican government bond (“MGB”) market.
 This alleged conspiracy to fix the prices of MGBs first came to light when Mexico’s antitrust regulator, the Comisión Federal de Competencia Económica (“COFECE”), announced that it had uncovered evidence of anticompetitive conduct among Defendants in the MGB market.
 Due to the COFECE’s investigation, at least one of the defendants had been accepted into its cartel leniency program.
 Thereafter, Mexico’s securities regulator, the Comisión Nacional Bancaria y de Valores (“CNBV”), had independently confirmed the COFECE’s findings.
 The CNBV then announced that it was proceeding with its own investigation of misconduct in the MGB market based on additional evidence that it had uncovered of collusion among the defendants.
 As the investigation continues, more evidence of collusion has been disclosed.

-- Wolf Haldenstein presently represents a Canadian investor who purchased shares of a company on a U.S. exchange and suffered several million dollars in losses.
+- Wolf Haldenstein represented a Canadian investor who purchased shares of a company on a U.S. exchange and suffered several million dollars in losses.
 The losses stem from the alleged misrepresentations and omissions made by the company.